isomerpages/moe-bendemeersec/_languages-and-humanities/Mother Tongue/Tamil Language.md

 **Partnership with External Organisations**

-<p style="text-align:justify">Tamil unit has been liaising with SINDA to conduct motivational and personality development programmes for tamil students.
-In 2019, a character development and personality development workshop called ‘Youth Victory’ was conducted for 10 sessions to selected students.
-In 2021, a motivational workshop was conducted for upper secondary students.  </p>
+<p style="text-align:justify">Tamil unit has been liaising with SINDA to conduct motivational and personality development programmes for Tamil students.
+A character development and personality development workshop called ‘Youth Victory’ was conducted for selected students.
+Motivational workshops, Cyber wellness Programmes and Rise Above Mediocrity Programmes were conducted for Tamil students based on their developmental needs to equip them to adopt 21st Century Skills.   </p>

-<p style="text-align:justify">Tamil Unit and Chinese Language Unit have joined the research programme ‘Singapore primary &amp; secondary students’ perceptions, challenges &amp; attainment in CL &amp; TL composition writing: A comparative study on computer-based and paper-and-pen-based writing’ under the guidance of Mother Tongue HOD.
+<p style="text-align:justify">Tamil Unit and Chinese Language Unit have joined the research programme ‘Singapore primary & secondary students’ perceptions, challenges & attainment in CL & TL composition writing: A comparative study on computer-based and paper-and-pen-based writing’ under the guidance of Mother Tongue HOD.
 Our Secondary 3 Higher Tamil and Express students are participating in this 8 weeks research programme. </p>

 **Twinning Programme in Chennai (India)**